ymolists/website/src/routes/blog/dev-env-as-code.md

 ### Dockerfiles

-Docker files are a pretty neat way to describe a development environment.
+Docker files are a pretty neat way to describe a developer environment.
 Imagine you want to add something like ‘_asciidoctor_’ to your project’s toolchain.
 You could just add the following line to your dev environment’s Dockerfile:

     RUN apt-get install -y asciidoctor

-Once you push the change to the repository and the docker image gets updated (automatically), all team members have the new tool in their development environment.
+Once you push the change to the repository and the docker image gets updated (automatically), all team members have the new tool in their developer environment.
 We need to get to coding with a single click.

 ![Laptop with code on the screen](../../../static/images/blog/dev-env-as-code/clement-h.jpeg)_Photo by [Clément H](https://unsplash.com/@clemhlrdt?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)_